sarmakolavasi/LR_Bidirectional_LS/Low Power Large Range Bi-directional Level Shifter.md

 Fig 6.
 Bi-directional Level Shifter "VDDL2VDDH" Simulation Input And Output Waveforms
 </p>

-The bi-directional level shifter circuit simulation performed and the fig 6. shows the input & output of "VDDL2VDDH" waveform obtained after proper sizing of the devices accoding to the available models in CMOS 28nm PDK.
+The bi-directional level shifter circuit simulation performed and the fig 6. shows the input & output of "VDDL2VDDH" waveform obtained 600mv level up shift after proper sizing of the devices accoding to the available models in CMOS 28nm PDK.

 #### Operation: 2  IN to OUT, VDDH to VDDL (EN = 1).
 - The port IN is associated with voltage level VDDH while port OUT is with VDDL.